itzg/saml-auth-proxy/README.md

         Optional path to a CA certificate PEM file for the IdP (env SAML_PROXY_IDP_CA_PATH) -idp-metadata-url URL
-        URL of the IdP's metadata XML, can be a local file by specifying the file:// scheme (env SAML_PROXY_IDP_METADATA_URL) -name-id-format string
+        URL of the IdP's metadata XML, can be a local file by specifying the file:// scheme (env SAML_PROXY_IDP_METADATA_URL) -initiate-session-path path
+        If set, initiates a SAML authentication flow only when a user visits this path.
+This will allow anonymous users to access to the backend. (env SAML_PROXY_INITIATE_SESSION_PATH)
+  -name-id-format string
         One of unspecified, transient, email, or persistent to use a standard format or give a full URN of the name ID format (env SAML_PROXY_NAME_ID_FORMAT) (default "transient")
   -idp-metadata-url URL